artkoder/cat-weather-new/README.md

 - **Client storage**.
 Mobile clients must persist the `device.id` and `device.secret` pair inside an encrypted store (Android uses `EncryptedSharedPreferences`) and attach them to every signed request via the HMAC headers.
 - **Rotation and revoke**.
 Operators can call `POST /v1/devices/revoke` to invalidate the current secret.
 The backend immediately rejects signed calls with `device_revoked` forcing the client to repeat the attach flow and pick up the new secret.
 Secrets can also be proactively rotated by reissuing the attach flow and updating the persisted values on the device.

+### Mobile pairing QR codes

+- The `/mobile` command posts a pairing card with a QR code so testers can attach new devices without copying the code manually.
+- The QR payload encodes the literal string `PAIR:<CODE>`; clients should continue to accept that legacy format even if the mobile app also supports a deeplink variant (for example `catweather://pair?code=<CODE>`).
+- Regenerating the card via the inline "🔄 Новый код" button follows the same format and preserves the default expiry window shown in the caption.

 ### Running migrations

 Apply schema migrations whenever the service boots or before running tests: